 Add a hummingbird feeder

-Make artificial nectar for your feeder by mixing four parts water with one part sugar, and never use artificial sweeteners, juice or honey.
-Dissolve sugar and allow it to dry before placing in a red colored feeder.
+Make artificial nectar for your feeder by mixing four parts of water with one part of sugar.
+Never use artificial sweeteners, juice, or honey.
+Dissolve sugar and allow it to dry before placing it in a red-colored feeder.

 Plant pollen and nectar sources